Q: What is the HEADT Centre?

 Q: How will results be published?
 Will Humboldt-Universität´s academics only be able to publish with Elsevier as a result of this collaboration?

 A: Researchers at the HEADT Centre will publish their findings in peer-reviewed journals according to normal publishing procedures.
 Humboldt-Universität´s academics working on HEADT Centre related projects will be free to publish their results with any publisher they choose and already have.

 Q: How will the HEADT Centre benefit Elsevier?
 How will it benefit Elsevier customers?

 A: Elsevier is transitioning to a provider of digital scientific information and knowledge, and the HEADT Centre is reflecting the strategic intent of Elsevier to develop further solutions to help researchers in academia and industry.

-The HEADT Centre works for the good of the research community as a whole, developing analytical methods and approaches, which can be used at the institutional and government level, and contributing to best practice in emerging areas like TDM and research integrity.
+The HEADT Centre works for the good of the research community as a whole, developing analytical methods and approaches, which can be used at the institutional and government level, and contributing to best practice in the emerging area of research integrity.
 Researchers, administrators and students worldwide are likely to be impacted positively by this work.